-In the short time since the Kirwan Center was established, all of the USM campuses and its 2 regional centers have hired and/or identified academic transformation leaders to coordinate their institutional efforts.
-Most of these individuals report directly to the Provost and hold titles such as Assistant Provost Office of Academic Innovation, Vice Provost for Innovation in Learning and Student Success, and Associate Provost for Learning Initiatives.
+In the short time since the Kirwan Center was established, all of the USM campuses and its two regional centers have hired and/or identified academic transformation leaders to coordinate their institutional efforts.
+Most of these individuals report directly to the Provost and hold titles such as Assistant Provost for Academic Innovation, Vice Provost for Innovation in Learning and Student Success, and Associate Provost for Learning Initiatives.

 To support the efforts of these institutional leaders, the Kirwan Center convened the Academic Transformation Advisory Council (ATAC) in December 2013.
 Council members bring a vast knowledge and understanding of the challenges facing their campuses and of the innovative work within their institutions that will address those issues.
 ATAC members serve a critical role as liaisons and advocates for their institutions and the Center.
 The Council meets 3-4 times per semester to generate ideas, find ways to collaborate, help shape the Center’s agenda, advance innovative programs and projects, and disseminate information back to the institutions.